 If the crack is horizontal or runs at a 45-degree angle, it is more likely to be the indication of a serious foundation problem.
 Horizontal wall cracks are commonly caused when the foundation of your home shifts or water damage affects the wall.
 When you see this kind of crack, it is best to get in touch with a professional.

 Cracks that are shaped like a flight of stairs normally occur in brick walls or cinder block walls (like the walls in your basement).
 These kinds of cracks are usually caused by settlement.
 Unless this kind of crack is accompanied by bowing or leaning or is exceptionally wide (over 1/4 inch), they are probably not terribly serious.

 Sometimes, cracks appear in a spider-web-shaped pattern on your walls or ceiling.
 These cracks are usually fine, hairline cracks, and occur as a home ages or along with the natural settling of the foundation.

-You should also keep an eye out for cracks in the corners of rooms or near your windows and doors, since these might indicate foundation failure.
+You should also keep an eye out for cracks in the corners of rooms or near your windows and doors since these might indicate foundation failure.
 Anytime there is a particularly wide crack in your home, or anytime a crack seems to be getting wider with time, you should contact a professional.
-Affordable Foundation and Home Repair is here to help, with free quotes for crack repair in Alabama homes.
+Affordable Foundation and Home Repair is here to help, with free quotes – we are experts at fixing wall cracks.